hsnucnmc/winter-2022/basic_commands.md

 # `su` / `sudo`

-Both of them make you have higher priviledges, but there are still some differences between them.
+Both of them make you have higher privileges, but there are still some differences between them.
 - `su` gives you full permissions of root.
 When using it, you should use **root password**.
 - `sudo` gives you temporary higher permissions for executing certain commands.
 When using it, you should use **your own password**.